nodejs/node/doc/guides/backporting-to-release-lines.md

 ## What needs to be backported?

-When a release is being prepared, the releaser attempts to cherry-pick a certain set of commits from the master branch to the release staging branch.
-The criteria for consideration depends on the target version (Current vs. LTS).
-If a cherry-pick does not land cleanly on the staging branch, the releaser will mark the pull request with a particular label for that release line, specifying to our tooling that this pull request should not be included.
+If a cherry-pick from master does not land cleanly on a staging branch, the releaser will mark the pull request with a particular label for that release line, specifying to our tooling that this pull request should not be included.
 The releaser will then add a comment that a backport is needed.

 ## What can be backported?